How to Ensure Reliability of AI Applications: Strategies, Metrics, and the Maxim Advantage

 For teams seeking to master AI reliability, consider these best practices:

-• Design for Testability: Structure agents and workflows for easy simulation and evaluation.
+• Design for Testability: Structure agents and workflows with simulation, evaluation and observability in mind.

-• Automate and Iterate: Build automated pipelines for continuous testing and improvement.
+• Automate and Iterate: Build automated pipelines for online and offline evals

-• Monitor and Alert: Set up real-time observability and targeted notifications.
+• Monitor and Alert: Set up real-time alerts and notifications to get updates on failures and regressions in production.

 Conclusion